FAQs regarding Tax, National Insurance, Tax Returns, Employment Status and Benefits

 2) What do I need to do?

 From 6 April 2017 onwards, you can get up to £1,000 each tax year in tax-free allowances for Trading Allowance income.
-If your annual gross income is £1,000 or less from one or more businesses, you won’t have to tell HM Revenue and Customs (HMRC) or declare this income on a tax return.
+If your annual GROSS income is £1,000 or less from one or more businesses, you won’t have to tell HM Revenue and Customs (HMRC) or declare this income on a tax return.
+GROSS income is the amount received before any deductions.

 If you are not already registered as self-employed, and you believe that your gross income will exceed £1,000, you must register as self-employed.